The magazine of Glion Institute

 Hotel manager

-Hotel managers are responsible for all aspects of operations, including employees, guest relations and services, marketing, and financial management.
-They ensure the efficient running of the hotel while focusing on providing an excellent guest experience.
+Responsible for all aspects of operations, hotel managers ensure the efficient running of the hotel while focusing on providing an excellent guest experience.
+This includes everything from organizing employees to guest relations and services, marketing, and financial management.

 They typically have to oversee multiple departments within the hotel, such as the front desk, food and beverage services, and housekeeping.